-Theme Class number of times Description Introduction to 1 We give real examples for which the modern control theory are applied.
-We modern control 1 also give a state-space formulation for modeling dynamical systems.
-Mathematics for 1 We discuss some fundamental properties of mathematics, in particular, vectors modern control 1 and matrices.
-Controllability and We introduce the fundamental notions of controllability and observability for • 2 linear dynamical systems, and also discuss their basic properties and their observability criteria.
-Canonical 2 We give the canonical decomposition for linear systems. decomposition we give the canonical decomposition for linear systems.
-We introduce the realization problem that constructs state space Realization problem 2 representations from transfer functions for single-input and single-output systems.
+[Course Topics] Theme Class number of Description times Introduction to We give real examples for which the modern control theory are applied.
+We 1 modern control also give a state-space formulation for modeling dynamical systems.
+Mathematics for We discuss some fundamental properties of mathematics, in particular, vectors 1 modern control and matrices.
+We introduce the fundamental notions of controllability and observability for Controllability and 2 linear dynamical systems, and also discuss their basic properties and their observability criteria.
+Canonical 2 We give the canonical decomposition for linear systems. decomposition We introduce the realization problem that constructs state space 2 Realization problem representations from transfer functions for single-input and single-output systems.
 We discuss the stability of dynamical systems described by state-space Stability 2 equations.
 We also give mathematical tools for checking if a system is stable or not.
-State feedback and We introduce the construction of dynamic compensators via state feedback, dynamic 3 pole allocation and observers.
+State feedback and We introduce the construction of dynamic compensators via state feedback, 3 dynamic pole allocation and observers.
 The relationships with controllability and compensators observablity are also discussed.
 We give the basic construction of optimal regulators, in particular, the Opimal regulators 2 introduction of the matrix Riccati equation, its solvability, relationship to stability and observability, and root loci.